Pauline Schäfer: 2018

-In June Schäfer competed at the German Euro Trials where she placed first in the all-around and received the highest scores on the balance beam and floor exercise.
-She was named to the team alongside Kim Bui, Sarah Voss, Leah Griesser, and Emma Höfele.
+In June, Schäfer competed at the German European Championships Trials where she placed first in the all-around and was named to the team alongside Kim Bui, Sarah Voss, Leah Griesser, and Emma Höfele.
 The following month Schäfer competed at the Sainté Gym Cup where she placed third in the all-around behind Mélanie de Jesus dos Santos and Lorette Charpy.
-Additionally Germany placed second behind France in the team competition.
+Additionally, Germany placed second behind France in the team competition.

-At the European Championships Schäfer qualified to the balance beam final in second place behind Nina Derwael of Belgium.
-The German team did not qualify to the team final after Griesser and Voss fell numerous times off of the balance beam.
-During the balance beam final Schäfer fell off the apparatus while performing her eponymous skill and finished sixth.
-In September Schäfer competed at the German World Trials where she only competed uneven bars, balance beam, and floor exercise – on which she had a bad fall and injured her ankle.
-She recorded the highest balance beam score and second highest uneven bars scores of the competition.
-Later that month Schäfer competed at the German National Championships but only competed on uneven bars due to her injury.
-While she was in contention for the team to compete at the 2018 World Championships, Schäfer decided to withdraw due to her bone marrow edema holding her back from being able to compete at the necessary level for the World Championships.
+At the European Championships she qualified for the balance beam final in second place behind Nina Derwael of Belgium.
+The German team did not qualify for the team final.
+During the balance beam final, Schäfer fell off the apparatus while performing her eponymous skill and finished sixth.
+In September, she competed at the German World Trials where she only competed on uneven bars, balance beam, and floor exercise – on which she fell and injured her ankle.
+Later that month, Schäfer competed at the German National Championships but only competed on uneven bars due to her injury.
+While she was in contention for the team to compete at the World Championships, Schäfer decided to withdraw due to her bone marrow edema holding her back from being able to compete at the necessary level for the World Championships.

 2019

-Schäfer returned to competition in March where she competed at the DTB Team Challenge but she only competed on vault and uneven bars.
-In April she competed at the European Championships.
-During qualifications she only competed on balance beam and uneven bars.
-She qualified to the balance beam final in second place behind Giorgia Villa.
-During event finals she fell off the apparatus and finished in sixth place.
-In August she competed at the German National Championships where she placed sixth in the all-around and on floor exercise.
-At the German World Trials Schäfer finished fourth in the all-around but posted the highest score on balance beam.
+Schäfer returned to competition in March where she competed at the DTB Team Challenge, but she only competed on vault and uneven bars.
+In April, she competed at the European Championships.
+During qualifications, she only competed on the balance beam and uneven bars.
+She qualified for the balance beam final in second place behind Giorgia Villa.
+During the event finals, she fell off the apparatus and finished in sixth place.
+In August, she competed at the German National Championships where she placed sixth in the all-around and on floor exercise.
+At the German World Trials, Schäfer finished fourth in the all-around but posted the highest score on balance beam.
 She next competed at a friendly competition in Worms, Germany where she finished eighth in the all-around but helped Germany finish first as a team.
 Following the competition Schäfer was named as the alternate for the World Championships.

-At the World Championships Sophie Scheder withdrew due to injury and Schäfer ended up competing in her place.
+At the World Championships, Sophie Scheder withdrew due to injury, and Schäfer ended up competing in her place.
 During qualifications Schäfer only competed on balance beam and helped Germany place ninth as a team.
-Although they did not qualify to the team final, they qualified a team to the 2020 Olympic Games in Tokyo.
+Although they did not qualify for the team final, they qualified a team to the 2020 Olympic Games in Tokyo.